About Robin

 In an effort to develop my own unique style, I started experimenting with fabric collage and developed a plan around my favorite subjects, mostly fish, which remind me of childhood summers spent on a lake.
 To begin, I choose a particular fish or other wildlife as inspiration for creating an original collage using a variety of hand-dyed fabrics, threads, beads and buttons.
 Then I deconstruct the fish to identify distinct areas to place specific fabrics.
 Finally, I stitch the selected fabrics together and add embellishments.
 As I create each original collage, I often work intuitively, which is part of the fun.
 Vibrant, saturated colors are a must, and a touch of black and white completes the design.
 The result is an anatomically correct subject with my own spin on colors.
 My goal is to elicit a response in my audience to look closer at the parts that have become the whole, as well as the whole that is made up of small parts.
 This original fabric collage art (to date nearly 40 originals) is also the source of the imagery offered in my new line of handcrafted products for the home, including pillows, large and small gift/jewelry boxes and framed three-tile fish.

 What’s next you might ask?
 Jewelry.
 Let’s just say I wandered off to my local art center one day during Covid to find creative inspiration.
 And there I discovered a whole new world in forming and creating sterling silver jewelry.
 It was a wonderful discovery, which led to 3 years of practice, practice, practice; however I still wasn’t satisfied with the lack of color in the work.
 Luckily, I bumped into the art of enameling on fine silver, and the rest is unfolding as you read this.
 As the quote says on the homepage of this site, “A good artist has less time than ideas.”
 (Martin Keppenberger).
-I don’t know if I am a great artist, but I sure could use some more time!
+I don’t know how good an artist I am, but I sure could use some more time!